-Macron ally Griveaux withdraws from Paris mayor race after sex scandal
+Macron's candidate for Paris mayor quits over sexting row

 Griveaux, a divisive figure, alienated many within his own camp after his selection by referring to party rivals as “arseholes” among other insults in a leaked conversation with journalists.

+French politicians from all camps denounced in unison the leak of private material, which many said constituted an unacceptable Americanization of politics in France, where politicians’ private lives have long been considered off limits.

+“We must collectively be responsible and say: not here, not in France,” Guérini said.

-Reporting by Sudip Kar-Gupta, Dominique Vidalon, Michel Rose; Editing by Hugh Lawson
+Additional reporting by Dominique Vidalon; Editing by Hugh Lawson